 How many Florida panthers are left?

-Today there are less than 200 Florida panthers left in the wild.
+Today there are an estimated 120-230 Florida panthers left in the wild.
 They are found in southern Florida in swamplands such as Everglades National Park and Big Cypress National Preserve.
 The subspecies is so critically endangered that it is vulnerable to just about every major threat.
 The Florida panther is currently listed as endangered and is protected under the Endangered Species Act.

 Are Florida Panthers aggressive?